What was concept behind the PC edition of Cross+Channel?

 In the afterword for Kou Arakawa’s World’s End Girlfriend, you talked about ‘easy mode’ and ‘hard mode’, and since your scenario deals with a ‘school caste’ – I get the impression that this would be considered above ‘normal mode’.
 Did you have any design with regard to this?

 In ‘easy mode’ the writing and the protagonists are gifted to you, so there isn’t really a sense of achievement.
-Well, skilled people are skilled, but I’m the type who is rather weak in my methods.
+Well, you have those skilled people of course, but I think I still suck at creating things.
 With writers, there’s the type that dotes on their characters after creating them, and there’s the type that creates a distance, and I think I fall perfectly into the latter camp.
 With regards to my characters I strictly believe that they should receive a sure punishment or reward for their actions.

 Putting all that together, I have plans for a setting called ‘Reichou Sasurai Occultuma (Temporary Name)’ (Wandering Spirit Leader Occultma) which, in terms of setting up the protagonists, would go beyond ‘hard’ to ‘inferno mode’ – and I’ve been fervently trying to show off my concept to others but the lack of response is a bit depressing.